bardonolado/convoflow/docs/how-to-create-a-chatbot.md

 ```
 Above we have the whole chatbot put together.
 We are declaring a simple **conversation flow**, setting a **webhook** for  **incoming messages** and a **pulling system** to the **outgoing messages**.

+### Organizing Dialogs

 Obviously you can stripe all of these items into several folders/files.
-I suggest you create a separated folder just to hold the dialog files and a flow file to manage them:
+I suggest you to create a separated folder just to hold the dialog files and a flow file to manage them:

 ```bash
 .